vivienherq/cs3219-ay2425s1-project-g37/docs/index.md

 | `POST`   | `/auth/login`           | Log in with a given email and password                                          |
 | `GET`    | `/auth/verify-token`    | Get the current authenticated user's data (similar to `/users/:id`)             |

-We need not worry about the type of the requests and responses, because we will use [Eden](https://elysiajs.com/eden/overview) to simplify this process.

 ### How authentication works

 When you log in via `/auth/login`, the response will set a JWT token as a cookie in the user browser.
 Subsequent requests from the browser automatically carries that token, so there is no need to explicitly attach a bearer token in the `Authorization` header.